8 facts you didn’t know about the US Coast Guard

 6. The Coast Guard isn’t very big

-With roughly 40,000 Active Duty service members, the Coast Guard is just a little larger than the NYPD.
+With roughly 40,000 active duty service members, the Coast Guard is just a little larger than the NYPD.
 Compared with over 554,000 in the Army and roughly 200,000 in the Marine Corps, the Coast Guard is definitely much smaller.
-But what the branch doesn't have in personnel, it makes up for in might.
+What the branch doesn't have in personnel, it makes up for in might.
 Since its service members have acting law enforcement authority, their mission goes a long way to keeping America's coastlines safe.

 7. Coast Guard families don’t have the same resources